- Code red for conduct development

 The Investment Management Association (IMA), the UK trade body for fund managers, has asked for more specific examples of acceptable practice for topics such as corporate hospitality and gifts.
 The interest group argued that under the current rules no one can be sure what is right and wrong.
 However, the FCA does not intend to revise its guidance, preferring to describe the characteristics of good practice and leave firms to devise their own code of conduct.

 Despite this lack of prescriptive rules, there is still plenty for firms to work with in ensuring that they do not fall foul of regulatory expectations.
-Any updated guidance issued by the FCA should be treated as a checklist against which firms should regularly review their procedures and policies, while the below checklist provides a framework to help guide organisations’ reviews of their current conflicts of interest-related code of conduct policies and their enforcement.
+Any updated guidance issued by the FCA should be treated as a checklist against which firms should regularly review their procedures and policies, while the below checklist provides a framework to help guide organizations’ reviews of their current conflicts of interest-related code of conduct policies and their enforcement.

 Code of conduct checklist - best practices